 For kids aged 3-5, this interactive experience is facilitated by museum staff for free!
 Designed to engage the senses, the Young Explorers program is very popular, you can book your free ticket online here.

-The Museum is open every day from 10am–5pm, including weekends and public holidays.
-One of the major tourist places in Adelaide, entry is free, however some exhibitions may have a cost.
-The Museum Café is open from 10am daily, with plenty of local food and kids staples.
-Trip Advisor Certificate of Excellence Winner 2015.
+The Discovery Centre is open from 11 am-4 pm weekdays, and 11 am-3 pm weekends and public holidays.
+The Museum Café is open from 10 am daily, with plenty of local food and kids staples.

 On the outskirts of the CBD you will find the Adelaide Botanic Gardens.
 With several different areas to explore including the First Creek Wetland, Garden of Health, SA Water Mediterranean Garden, International Rose Garden and the Australian Native Garden, there are plenty of opportunities to teach the kids all about various elements of the environment.

 Take the kids to Little Sprouts Kitchen Garden where kids can learn more about where their food comes from.
-The area includes garden bes with fruit, vegetables, herbs, compost, worms and various work benches.
+The area includes garden beds with fruit, vegetables, herbs, compost, worms and various workbenches.
 Stroll through the area or book in for a session with a qualified Kitchen Garden Educator.
 Click here for more information.

 If you are feeling like a bit of a drive, or just want to explore the Adelaide area further, these Adelaide day trips detail some top places to visit near Adelaide.

-- Barossa Valley: Enjoy the abundant green rolling hills and vineyard scenes, as you drive through one of the most famous wine producing regions of Australia.
+Barossa Valley: Enjoy the abundant green rolling hills and vineyard scenes, as you drive through one of the most famous wine producing regions of Australia.
 Click here for tour prices and / or to make a booking.
-Stay tuned for our full report on visiting the Barossa with kids.
+You can read our detailed post about visiting the Barossa with kids here.

-- Adelaide Hills, Hahndorf and Mount Lofty: Enjoy the views to the City and Coastline from Adelaide’s highest peak, the Mount Lofty Summit, and a light meal and beer tasting in the German town of Hahndorf.
+Adelaide Hills, Hahndorf and Mount Lofty: Enjoy the views to the City and Coastline from Adelaide’s highest peak, the Mount Lofty Summit, and a light meal and beer tasting in the German town of Hahndorf.
 Hahndorf has the world’s largest Rocking Horse!
 Only 30 minutes from Adelaide.
 Click here for tour prices and / or to make a booking.
-Stay tuned for our full report on visiting Hahndorf with kids.
+You can read our detailed post about visiting Hahndorf with kids here.

-- Victor Harbor: Immerse yourself in the natural environment of seals, sea lions, dolphins and whales at Victor Harbor.
+Victor Harbor: Immerse yourself in the natural environment of seals, sea lions, dolphins and whales at Victor Harbor.
 Take the horse drawn tram over to Granite Island or board the Cockle Train for a scenic journey to Goolwa.
 Reports advise to eat at the “Original Fish and Chip Shop” on Ocean Street while in town.
 Approximately 1 hour and 10 minutes from the Adelaide CBD.
-Click here for your prices and / or to make a booking.
-Stay tuned for our full report on visiting Victor Harbor with kids.
+Read our detailed post about Victor Harbor with kids here.

-- Kangaroo Island: The scenery and wildlife seem endless just outside of Adelaide.
-Visit with Seals on the shore, Echinda and Koala spot, and awe at the Remarkable Rocks and Sea Birds.
+Kangaroo Island: The scenery and wildlife seem endless just outside of Adelaide.
+On Kangaroo Island you can see seals on the shore, spot echindas and koalas, and awe at the Remarkable Rocks and Sea Birds.
 Click here for tour prices and / or make a booking

 Adelaide Accommodation: Where to Stay in Adelaide